 Monymusk 25 yo 1995 (61,3%, The Whisky Jury 2021, American oak barrel, 270 btl.)

-Nose: much more fruity notes here.
+Nose: more fruity notes here.
 Fresher pineapple, bananas and hints of pink grapefruits, as well as hints of mango jam and honey.
 A nice layer of varnish as well, mixed with grassy notes and mint.
-A light hint of verbena too.
+A light hint of verbena and walnut skin too.

 Finish: long, elegant, balancing between tropical fruits and mint.